JackH97/Theory-Of-Algorithms/README.md

 ### Can you design an algorithm that, given enough time, will find input message that give each of the possible 512-bit strings?
 From my understanding of the question, there maybe a possibility of designing an algorithm for finding the input message of the 512-bit strings.
 First way i found is by using a brute force method which is a way on solving a problem by using computer power and trying to find every possibility rather than advanced techniques to improve efficiency.
 It usually iterates over all input messages to find a specific result.
 With that being said it is also a big ask as you would have to review all input messages for sha-512 and if you did you would probably find the the same matches.
 From what i have read then it all depends then on the input and distribution of messages within that domain to find the message for the sha-512 output.
 Example i found also is with 128 bits of the input can be regarded unknown and then brute forcing the sha-512 becomes impossible.
+From my reading, an approved hash function is expected to have three properties[12]...
+- Collision Resistance: It's impossible to find two different inputs to the hash function that have the same hash value.
+But only if the hash is a function.
+Collision Resistance is measured by the amount of work needed to find a collision for the hash function with a high probabliltiy.
+- Preimage resistance: Given a randomly chosen hash value called hash_value, it is computationally infeasible to find an x so that hash(x) = hash_value.
+This property is also called the one-way property.
+This is measured by the amount of work that would be neded to have a big possibility of finding the preimage of a hash function.
+- Second preimage resistance: Like the first time it's impossible to find a second input that has the same hash value as other inputs.
+For this it is measured by the amount of work that would be needed to have a high probability of finding a second preimage for a hash function.
+However, for some hash functions, the second preimage resistance strength also depends on the message length processed by the hash function.<br>

+### How difficult is it to find a hash digest beginning with at least twelve zeros?

 ## References
 1. https://medium.com/@zaid960928/cryptography-explaining-sha-512-ad896365a0c1#:~:text=SHA%2D512%20is%20a%20hashing,some%20data%20given%20to%20it.&text=It's%20part%20of%20a%20group,the%20bitcoin%20blockchain%20for%20hashing.